semiprime/pygenda/docs/known_issues.md

 -----
 (Note: minor bugs can still be irritating!)

-* If editable calendars only accept todo items then "New entry" softkey is disabled - even in Todo View.

 * Refinements to moving cursor to a repeating event after creating/editing.
   Is "goto nearest" always the best strategy?
 Should it favour staying on the same displayed week/year?
 What about when entries are over